cadebrown/old.cade.site/readme.md

 here are some tips that may make your blog more responsive/efficient:

   * use `.webp` files for images
+  * to check your images, use [imagemagick](https://imagemagick.org/script/identify.php)
+    * for example, `for f in files/*; do identify -format '%f %wx%y\n' $f; done`
+  * in your front matter, use these options to speed up some places (for example, your index/about typically don't need math and this can speed them up!)
+    * `nomathjax: true` if the page won't need math formatting
+    * `noprism: true` if the page won't need code formatting

 ## software used